6 tips to help you get the most out of your summer job

 Tip #1: Pad your savings account

-Summer offers many enticing ways to spend your money, but it’s important to remember that saving is smart.
-Securing a nest egg for future expenses will make checking your account balance a more positive experience.
-Make a goal of consistently saving a percentage of your paycheck each month (it’s easy to make this automatic).
+Summer serves up many enticing ways to spend your money, but saving is smart, too.
+Securing a safety net for future expenses can make checking your account balance a more positive experience.

-Use your part-time job to decide what you do and don’t want to do when you grow up.
-This temporary gig may just help you settle on a career.
-For example, working at a summer camp might teach you that you don’t have the patience to deal with children — therefore veering you away from an education major.
-Your job at a hotel might steer you toward hospitality and restaurant management.
-Or your job at a gym may verify that you want to be a physical therapist.
-The tedious tasks of a part-time job can be extremely telling, so make sure to take stock come the end of summer.
+Use your part-time summer job to help choose what you might be interested in.
+For example, working at a summer camp might teach you whether you enjoy interacting with children — and help you decide if you want to pursue an education major.
+You might find satisfaction helping guests in your job at a hotel front desk, and that might steer you toward hospitality and restaurant management coursework.
+Or your job at a gym may verify that you want to continue in the fitness field as a physical therapist.
+What you love and what you don’t love at your part-time job can be extremely telling, so make sure to take stock come summer’s end.